GEO: What it is and What Actually Matters (and What Doesn't)

 Single-answer screenshots as proof

 Screenshotting one ChatGPT response that mentions your brand proves nothing.
-AI responses are probabilistic.
+AI responses vary every time.
 A single result tells you nothing about your actual visibility.
-You need to measure across hundreds of runs, multiple models, and diverse personas.
+You need to measure across hundreds of runs, multiple models, and diverse personas over time.

 Treating GEO like SEO with different keywords